useblocks/groundwork/docs/documents.rst

 `Sphinx <http://www.sphinx-doc.org/>`_ is a documentation builder, which takes static, rst based files and generates websites, PDFs and more out of it.
 For instance, this documentation is using sphinx.

-As sphinx supports physical files on a hard disk only, it can not integrate groundwork documents directly.
+As sphinx supports physical files on a hard disk only, it can not integrate with groundwork documents directly.

 Luckily the groundwork plugin :class:`~groundwork.plugins.gw_documents_info.GwDocumentsInfo` provides the command ``doc_write`` to store the content of all registered documents of an application in a directory.